Procurement

 This includes everything from making sure you’re working with stakeholders to understanding their needs, and subsequently making sure the vendor you choose offers everything stakeholders have told you is important.
 The whole point of the procurement process: ensuring you make decisions that meet your team’s needs and don’t cost you more than anticipated.

-One way to think about sourcing in SaaS: it’s essentially a part of the procurement process, one in which you learn as much as possible about the potential tools you could be bringing into your organization.
+One way to think about sourcing: it’s essentially a part of the procurement process, one in which you learn as much as possible about the potential tools you could be bringing into your organization.

 There are a couple of notable differences between software sourcing and procurement.
 The first is that sourcing is only part of the procurement process.
 It typically happens after you’ve talked to stakeholders, assessed your business needs, and defined your criteria for purchasing, but before you actually make the purchase.